+b.
 Order of Layoff.
-If the Administration decides to reduce the number of half-time or greater non-tenure track faculty members appointed on sources of funds other than gifts, grants, or contracts within a department or program, seniority shall determine the order of termination among individuals whose duties and responsibilities and expertise are, in the judgment of the Administration, substantially the same.
-Seniority shall be defined as the number of full-time equivalent years of service as an Associate Lecturer, Lecturer, Lecturer I, Lecturer II, Senior Lecturer, Senior Lecturer II, Assistant Professor, Associate Professor, Professor, Visiting Assistant Professor, Visiting Associate Professor, Visiting Professor, Clinical Instructor, Clinical Assistant Professor, Clinical Associate Professor, Clinical Professor, Research Assistant Professor, Research Associate Professor, Research Professor, or in positions, excluding student employment, with duties and responsibilities substantially the same as those commonly performed by the holders of these titles.
+If the Administration decides to reduce the number of half-time or greater non-tenure-track faculty members appointed on sources of funds other than gifts, grants, or contracts within a department or program, seniority shall determine the order of termination among individuals whose duties and responsibilities and expertise are, in the judgment of the Administration, substantially the same.
+Seniority shall be defined as the number of full-time-equivalent years of service as an Associate Lecturer/Clinical Associate Lecturer, Lecturer/Clinical Lecturer, Lecturer I, Lecturer II, Senior Lecturer/Clinical Senior Lecturer, Senior Lecturer II/Clinical Senior Lecturer II, Assistant Professor, Associate Professor, Professor, Visiting Assistant Professor, Visiting Associate Professor, Visiting Professor, Clinical Assistant Professor, Clinical Associate Professor, Clinical Professor, Research Assistant Professor, Research Associate Professor, Research Professor, or in positions, excluding student employment, with duties and responsibilities substantially the same as those commonly performed by the holders of these titles.
+See Article 21.13 for continuity of service as it affects order of layoff.

-Continuity of service shall not be deemed broken by periods of authorized leave, and seniority shall continue to accrue during such periods of authorized leave.
-Continuity of service shall not be deemed broken by an individual’s period of layoff, but additional seniority shall not accrue during such periods of layoff.
-Service that is followed by a break in service of more than five years shall not be included in the calculation of seniority, and service that is followed by a break in service of two or more semesters shall not be included in the calculation of eligibility for continuing appointment.

-Replacement of Senior Lecturers.
-Replacement of a Senior Lecturer by a tenure track faculty member shall require a written rationale from the Department Chair, provided to the individual at the time of notice, and the approval of the Dean and Provost, and shall not be instituted for arbitrary or capricious reasons.
-Replacement of a Senior Lecturer II by a tenure track faculty member shall occur only in exceptional circumstances, with a written rationale from the Department Chair, provided to the individual at the time of notice, and approval of the Dean and Provost, and shall not be instituted for arbitrary or capricious reasons.
+c.
+Replacement of Senior Lecturers/Clinical Senior Lecturers, Senior Lecturer II’s/Clinical Senior Lecturer II’s, Clinical Professors on continuing appointment (all ranks).
+Replacement of NTT faculty at the rank of Senior Lecturer/Clinical Senior Lecturer by a tenure-track faculty member shall require a written rationale from the Department Chair, provided to the individual at the time of notice, and the approval of the Dean and Provost; it shall not be instituted for arbitrary or capricious reasons.
+Replacement of a Senior Lecturer II/Clinical Senior Lecturer II or Clinical Professors on continuing appointment (all ranks) by a tenure-track faculty member shall occur only in exceptional circumstances, with a written rationale from the Department Chair, provided to the individual at the time of notice, and approval of the Dean and Provost; it shall not be instituted for arbitrary or capricious reasons.

+d.
 Recall After Layoff.
-Any individual who has a continuing appointment and has been laid off for any reason except for cause shall, upon request, have his/her name placed on a recall list for a period of three years from the date of layoff Qualified individuals whose names are on the recall list shall be given an opportunity, in inverse order of layoff within the department or program, to be reinstated to available positions in their department or program for which, in the view of the Department Chair, they are qualified.
+Any individual who has a continuing appointment and has been laid off for any reason except for cause shall, upon request, have his/her name placed on a recall list for a period of three years from the date of layoff.
+Qualified individuals whose names are on the recall list shall be given an opportunity, in inverse order of layoff within the department or program, to be reinstated to available positions in their department or program for which, in the view of the Department Chair, they are qualified.
 Any individual who refuses such an employment opportunity shall be removed from the list.
 Any offer of employment pursuant to this section must be accepted within fourteen (14) days after the date of receipt of the offer.
-All individuals on the recall list shall be regularly sent bargaining unit position vacancy announcements.
-For this purpose, it shall be the responsibility of non-tenure track faculty members to use the University’s online self-service administration to record their current addresses.

 Retrenchment.
 At any time during an individual’s service, the individual may be subject to retrenchment in accordance with the provisions of Article 22 of the Agreement.
 In such cases, the notice provisions and all other terms of that article shall apply, anything above to the contrary notwithstanding.